UKPLab/emnlp2026-zoom-in/README.md

 ## Overview

 This repository provides the code for our paper [Learning to Zoom Efficiently with a Contrastive Curriculum](https://arxiv.org/abs/2609.03206), accepted to EMNLP 2026.
 It contains code to recreate our proposed M&C dataset and run training and evaluation to reproduce our results.
+Our trained models can be found on [huggingface](https://huggingface.co/collections/UKPLab/zoom-in) and should be evaluated with the code from this repo.

 ## Setup
 First, do ``pip install --no-deps -r requirements.txt`` in python 3.12, followed by `pip install --no-build-isolation flash-attn==2.7.4.post1`.